spxp/spxp-specs/SpxpProfileSpec-V03.md

 It is currently unclear if this is actually required or wanted.

 ##### Generalise concept of hometown and location
-The "hometown" and "location" links in a profile could be generalised.
-A profile might also want to link to its current or former employer, institute of education or other important links.
+The `hometown` and `location` links in a profile could be generalised.
+A profile might also want to link to its current or former employer, institute of education or other entities of interest.
 We could generalise this concept and just expose an arbitrary list of "profile links", each uniquely identified by a key.
 Depending on the above decision, this could also cover the list of friends.

 ##### Profile root document cannot be signed by delegate
 By design, the profile root document cannot be signed by a delegate.
 This is required as it contains the profile root key itself.
-There might be use cases where a profile wants to delegate the publishing of the "about" or "shortInfo" fields to another entity.
+There might be use cases where a profile wants to delegate the publishing of the `about` or `shortInfo` fields to another entity.
 This is currently not possible without exposing the profile root key.

 ##### Profile key revocation / reestablish trust in new key